-Ms. Loiseau is deeply involved in the academic and legal community and speaks often on investigations, compliance, FCPA and anti-corruption enforcement issues, class actions and data privacy and protection.
-She has been a featured speaker at events sponsored by the American Bar Association, the National Bar Association, Deloitte Financial Advisory Services, the Association of Corporate Counsel and AICPA.
+Holly is deeply involved in the academic and legal community and speaks and is quoted often on investigations, compliance, FCPA and anti-corruption enforcement issues, class actions and data privacy and protection.
+She has been a featured speaker at events sponsored by the American Bar Association, the National Bar Association, Deloitte Financial Advisory Services, the Association of Corporate Counsel, and AICPA, and has been quoted in Global Investigations Review and The Anti-Corruption Report, among other publications.
 She also speaks frequently regarding diversity and inclusion, having served as President of the Women’s Bar Association of the District of Columbia and as a long-time member of Weil’s Diversity Committee.

-- Representing and conducting an internal investigation for a global pharmaceutical company in a joint DOJ and SEC investigation of alleged FCPA violations in numerous countries in Eastern Europe and Asia.
+- Representing and conducting an internal investigation and post-investigation review for a global pharmaceutical company in a joint DOJ and SEC investigation of alleged FCPA violations in numerous countries in Eastern Europe and Asia.

 - Representing a senior executive of a global operator of retail department stores in a joint DOJ and SEC investigation of alleged FCPA violations in Central America and Asia.